Raw Tips

 Raw meat is perfectly digestible for most dogs and cats.
 But, of course, there are always exceptions.
 Each dog lives a unique experience and there is no such thing as a perfect, one-size-fits-all diet.
 In most cases, a raw diet can drastically improve your pets’ health and wellness, and we encourage you to try it out to receive optimal benefits.
 However, raw food may not be the best option if your pet has a compromised immune system or medical conditions like inflammatory bowel disease.
 In order to ease the natural bacterial load on dogs with certain health conditions, a lightly home-cooked diet may be beneficial.
 That said, it is important to be aware of the impact that cooking has on various nutrients.

-Even lightly cooking your pet’s food can change it; here’s how:
+Even lightly cooking your pet’s food — particularly meat and organs — can change it; here’s how:

 1. A reduction of B vitamins and taurine.